nginxinc/nginx-amplify-doc/amplify-guide.md

 Metric filters can be really powerful.
 By using the filters and creating additional "metric dimensions", it is possible to build highly granular and very informative graphs.
 To enable the agent to slice the metrics you must add the corresponding log variables to the active NGINX log format.
 Please see the [Additional NGINX metrics](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#additional-nginx-metrics) section below.

 Metric filters are available only for the metrics generated from the log files.
 For other metrics some additional modifiers can be set when editing a graph.
-E.g. for NGINX Plus it is possible to specify the extended status zones to build more detailed visualizations.
+E.g. for NGINX Plus it is possible to specify the status API zones to build more detailed visualizations.

 While editing the dashboard, you can also use additional features like "Clone" to streamline the worklow.